knz/shakespeare/docs/manual.md

 If no configuration files are specified, `shakespeare` reads its configuration from standard input.
 If multiple files are specified, they are processed as if they were concatenated.
+The additional strings provided via `-s` on the command line are processed at the end as if they appeared in a `script` section.

 ### Command line parameters